 Here at Trinity we support Christian Aid’s work by organising, delivering, collecting and collating donations made during Christian Aid week.
 This takes place during the month of May.

 When a community lifts itself out of poverty, everything changes.
 Poverty does more than exhaust, starve, trap and kill people.
 It destroys their sense of worth, limits their horizons, robs people of the chance to reach their full potential.
 Tearfund’s call is to follow Jesus where the need is greatest.
-We long for new life and a new sense of worth for people.
-We do whatever it takes to end poverty and rebuild poor communities.
+The organisation longs for new life and a new sense of worth for people and seeks to do whatever it takes to end poverty and rebuild poor communities.

 Tearfund works through local churches, because they’re Jesus’ body on earth, ready to care for the whole person – and the whole community – inside and out.